TourmalineCore/picachu-documentation/README.md

 For project verification, the traditional testing model will be used in combination with shift-left.
 Shift-left testing means that QA begins the testing at the prototyping/designing phase.
 It will verify the design of the system and be used to find any differences with the requirements and to check the usability for the user.

 ### Test automation<a name="auto"></a>
 During the development phase, developers (backend and frontend) write code via TDD approach, then submit to QA review.
-QA must link tests to test-cases in TMS “Qase”.
+QA must link tests to test-cases in the Test Management System.
 Linking takes place in a previously prepared environment.
     - Tests must execute in CI/CD before and after pull request.

 ### Testing new releases<a name="new_releases"></a>
 - **System Verification Test** will be divided into two phases:
-    - Entrance Testing (which is Smoke-Testing) will verify that the main features of the system are working correctly.
-It will be the minimal happy path of the user flow which is consist of:
-        1. Authentication
-        2. Creating a gallery
-        3. Uploading a photo
-        4. Analysis of the metrics of the photo

-    - Regression Test will thoroughly verify the operation of the whole system.
-This testing phase determines that all the requirements in the “PiCachu” have been satisfied.
-    The Regression Test will consist tests selected from the current TMS «Qase» of test cases, will be included:
-        - Specification testing
-        - Functional testing
-        - Usability testing
-        - Compatibility testing (different browsers; different devices)
+    - Unit testing - all the functionality  (modules and components) of the project is running automatically in [CI/CD](#ci) for both the backend and the frontend to ensure the stability of the system

+    - E2E testing - E2E tests are running on the frontend as the next phase in CI/CD to simulate user interaction with the system as part of happy path scenarios, where the entire user path is tested through the core functionality of the system

 ## Process of the testing new feature in Agile development model<a name="process"></a>